-The Company, through its US subsidiary, Golden Vertex, has continued its active involvement in local community initiatives while maintaining a transparent approach to the Company's activities.
-Over the last year, the Company has focused on the creation of a Cultural Heritage Center in Bullhead City's Community Park, where the unique and diverse local history can be showcased and celebrated.
+• The Company, through its US subsidiary, Golden Vertex, has continued its active involvement in local community initiatives while maintaining a transparent approach to the Company's activities.
+During fiscal 2015, the Company focused on the creation of a Cultural Heritage Center in Bullhead City's Community Park, where the unique and diverse local history can be showcased and celebrated.
 This initiative will continue through the 2016 financial year.
 The other main initiative is the educational enhancement programme and the creation of an Earth Sciences Centre at the local High School.
-This has been accentuated by the creation of a 'pathway to a mining engineer' program with the University of Arizona.
+This has been accentuated by the creation of a "pathway to a mining engineer" program with the University of Arizona.
 The Company also maintains continuous dialogue with the Bullhead City Council, the Mohave State Board of Supervisors, the Arizona Governor's office, and with the office of Congressman Gosar.
 It is the goal of the Company to be an integral and contributing member of the local Bullhead City area and to help enhance the social and economic capacity of the local communities at the same time.

-Debt Financing
+Debt Financina

-• Subsequent to June 30, 2015, the Company signed an Engagement Letter with indicative terms for Macquarie Bank to provide project finance facilities of up to US\$20 million (the "Macquarie Facility") to be used to fund the majority of the projected development costs of the Company's 70% beneficially owned Moss Mine Project.
-As announced on June 8, 2015, the Company has also received indicative terms for a US\$6.5 million Equipment Finance Facility (the "Equipment Facility") from a major US bank.
+• On September 15, 2015, the Company announced that it had signed an Engagement Letter with indicative terms for Macquarie Bank to provide project finance facilities of up to US\$20 million (the "Macquarie Facility") to be used to fund the majority of the projected development costs of the Company's 70% beneficially owned Moss Mine Project.
+The Company has also received indicative terms for a US\$6.5 million Equipment Finance Facility (the "Equipment Facility") from a major US bank.
 The Macquarie Facility and the Equipment Facility are complementary and together provide up to US\$26.5 million towards the estimated pre-production capital of US\$33.0 million required to construct the planned 5,000 tonnes per day, open pit, heap leach, gold-silver mine at the Moss Mine site.